learnercraft/docugrammar/readme.md

 ## Introduction

-Docugrammar is an extensive collection of grammar references designed to help learners understand and master the intricacies of language.
+DocuGrammar is an extensive collection of grammar references designed to help learners understand and master the intricacies of language.
 Powered by Docusaurus, it offers a user-friendly and visually appealing platform for accessing a wealth of grammar resources.

 Currently this project only includes *Practical English Usage* (4th edition), but more grammar references will be added in the future.